Zwemvest/QuestForTheFrozenFlame/docs/Playing-Notes/Session-2.md

 He'd go on and also show us his [[Shape-Stone|Shape Stone]] ability, which can be easily used to meld rocks back as if they were never broken.
 I used a lever and some rope to get the [[Rock-loom#Raven statue|Raven Statue]] back into position, and [[Shaggy-Shemven|Shaggy]] would go on to repair it.
 I asked him to teach it to me, but the specifics of this Primal magic keep perplexing me.

 With a bit of friendly conversion, we told him about our [[Broken-Tusk|Tribe]]. [[Shaggy-Shemven|Shaggy]] was absolutely amazed, to the point of fascination, and decided to join our [[Broken-Tusk|Tribe]].

+Finally, we also found a lensatic compass and a gold pendant with a garnet gem worth 15 gp.

 ## Evening of 28 Calistril 4072